AlexandreBidon/playlist-maker/README.md

 ## How to install
 ### Dependencies
 First, make sure to install the dependencies for the server using `pip install -r requirements.txt`.
-The file is located in the `webservice` folder.
+The first file is located in the `webservice` folder.
+The second one is located in the `client` folder.
+The requirements is split in two in order to be able to run the webservice on a computer and the client on another one.

 ### Config